aquevedos/ProyectoSatelites/README.md

 The lengend of the plot is the same as in SegFormer.

 The model achieves worse segmentation than SegFormer, but as in the previous example, we had the resource limitations.
-As we can see from the confusion matrix, the results are not as expected, and as for future work, it could be interesting to study further this hybrid approaches with more resources or making the models used more efficient.
+As we can see from the confusion matrix, the results are not as expected, and as for future work, it could be interesting to study further this hybrid approach with more resources or making the models used more efficient.

 ## Training Process